merrafelice/merrafelice.github.io/index.md

 Yashar Deldjoo, Tommaso Di Noia, **Felice Antonio Merra**, [Assessing Knowledge-enhanced Shilling Attacks for recommendation the Impact of a User-Item Collaborative Attack on Class of Users](http://ceur-ws.org/Vol-2462/paper2.pdf), [*Slide*](https://www.slideshare.net/FeliceAntonioMerra/assessing-the-impact-of-a-user-item-collaborative-attack-on-class-of-users) , InProceedings of the 1stWorkshop on the Impact of Recommender Systems co-located with 13th ACM Con-ference on Recommender Systems, ImpactRS@RecSys 2019, Copenhag InProceedings of the 1stWorkshop on the Impact of Recommender Systems co-located with 13th ACM Con-ference on Recommender Systems, ImpactRS@RecSys 2019, Copenhagen, Denmark, September 19, 2019.

 ----------------------------------------------------------------------------------

-## News
-* A novel defense framework has been accepted at WDCS@NeurIPS2020: VAR
-* A novel adversarial attack framework has been published at DSN-DSML 2020: TAaMR
-* A novel shilling attack technique has been published at ESWC2020: SAShA
-* Tutorial on *Adversarial Machine Learning in Recommender Systems* has been presented at WSDM2020 and RecSys2020.
-* Attended the ACM Summer School on Recommender Systems, Gothenburg, Sweden.
-Sept.
-9th - 13th, 2019.
-* If you are interested in my research interestes please send me an email directly.